nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/ZBb8OZ0I6qA/index.md

 source: youtube

 ---
 {{< youtube ZBb8OZ0I6qA >}}

-# Why its imposible to order a hierarchy, and what you can do instead!

  Discover how to revolutionize your project management approach by ditching traditional backlog hierarchies for a more flexible, value-focused system.

 *Enjoy this video? 🔔 Like and subscribe to our channel:* https://www.youtube.com/@nakedAgility